Nathan Phillips Square

 Border Vacuum Risk

 Border-vacuum factors within 50 m of the park: parking_lot, parking_lot, Yonge-University Line, Yonge-University Line.
-Jacobs warned that highways, rail, parking lots and blank institutional edges act as "vacuums" — they suppress foot traffic and isolate the park from its neighbourhood.
+Jacobs warned that highways, rail, parking lots and blank institutional edges act as "vacuums" that suppress foot traffic and isolate the park from its neighbourhood.

 Source: Toronto Street Centreline (highways) + rail layer + OSM landuse + building footprints